mpaland/sqlitepp/README.md

 }
 ```

-Evaluate the first row only
+Evaluate the first row only:
 ```c++
 sqlitepp::query q(db, "SELECT * FROM test");
 sqlitepp::row _row = q.use();
 (void)q.use_abort();    // this is important - don't forget!
 ```

-Start a transaction, begin() is called by the ctor
+Start a transaction, `begin()` is called by the ctor:
 ```c++
 sqlitepp::transaction tr(db);
 q.exec("INSERT INTO test(name) VALUES ('Marco')");